skpeter/SmartCV-SSBU/README.md

 ![Advanced Scene Switcher Setup](img/guide2.jpg)
 - - "SSBU" should be the Video Capture Device source that is using your capture card.
 - - You can set the path to save the screenshot anywhere you'd like (SmartCV must have access to it), but it is **highly recommended** that you save the screenshot as a **WEBP**.
 This image format causes the least amount of issues and is very lightweight, however if for some reason you can't use WEBPs, you can save it as a JPG instead.
+- Go to SmartCV's `config.ini` file and set the `feed_path` setting to the path where OBS is saving the screenshots.
+- **From here on out, with OBS open, all you need to do is open smartcv.exe and follow the on-screen instructions for the game detection to start.**

+## How does it work?

+Explanation coming soon